daemoncat-io/atomic_watermelon/README.md

 The combination — dual execution modes on shared weights, adapters for distribution shift, compressive memory with full gradient flow, cross-attention bridge, no skip gates — does not appear in prior literature.
 The closest neighbors are Compressive Transformer (DeepMind, 2019), Subformer (2021), and adapter methods generally.
-None fuse them this way.
-None instantiate dual-mode execution on a single shared weight set.

-Search was done.
-This is novel.

 ---